 - Harvest when the resin is quite gluey and translucent.
 They may also swell and appear sort of misshapen.

 - Leaves beginning to yellow and decay

-Trichome color and presence is one of the best factors for yield and in order to observe for trichome color, you require enlarging glass to detect for these pigments.
-Trichomes are in three diverse colors: clear, hazy and yellowish-brown color.
+Trichome color and presence are one of the best factors for yield and in order to observe for trichome color, you require enlarging glass to detect for these pigments.
+Trichomes are in three diverse colors: clear, hazy, and yellowish-brown color.
 The suitable time to yield is when the trichomes are partial amber and partial clear or hazy.